ustcsiwei88/ustcsiwei88.github.io/docs/index.markdown

       </video>
     </td>
     <td>
       "On Minimizing the Number of Running Buffers for Tabletop Rearrangement."
-Kai Gao, <b>Si Wei Feng</b>, Jingjin Yu.
-Robotics: Science and Systems (R:SS 2021)
+Kai Gao, <b>Si Wei Feng</b> and Jingjin Yu.
+Robotics: Science and Systems (R:SS) 2021.
       <a href="https://arxiv.org/pdf/2105.06357.pdf"> paper </a>
     </td>
   </tr>